BELLA-RadiationSimulations/GRAPPA/README.md

 ```

 You should provide `cmake` with the G4 installation directory containing the `Geant4Config.cmake` file.
 Typically, it can be found in `${G4_base_install_dir}/lib/Geant4-version`.
+By default, GRAPPA is installed in the `bin` directory of the source code folder.

 ## Run